pointel-com-br/www.pointel/public/pibook/Desenvolvimento de Software - Lógica de Programação.md

 e) A and B

-Item.
 2. (FGV - 2018 - Câmara de Salvador-BA) Observe o trecho de pseudocódigo exibido a seguir.

 a : = 1;